 Our review identified that staff do not have complete awareness of the contract clauses relating to payment discounts and credits in the wireless services contract.
 Staff also do not have complete copies of contracts.
 We have advised staff of potential overpayments where vendor credits should be obtained.
-Our review identified: Staff did not obtain One of the wireless vendor contracts had a clause for discounts worth \$4,350 early payment discounts.
-Staff were not aware and did not track early payment discounts of \$4,350 from a total payment of \$145,000 made between 2014 and 2015. \$1,500 in cancellation One of the wireless service contracts had a clause fees should not have allowing a certain number of cancellations at no charge. been paid We found that cancellations were not tracked, and an extra \$1,500 was paid in 2016 as a result.
-Extra cases were Staff ordered extra cell phone cases with the purchase of ordered due to smartphones to obtain a \$50 credit per device.
-We found misunderstanding of no requirement in the purchase order that extra contract terms accessories were needed to obtain the \$50 credit.
+Our review identified:

+Staff did not obtain discounts worth \$4,350

+One of the wireless vendor contracts had a clause for early payment discounts.
+Staff were not aware and did not track early payment discounts of \$4,350 from a total payment of \$145,000 made between 2014 and 2015.

+\$1,500 in cancellation fees should not have been paid

+One of the wireless service contracts had a clause allowing a certain number of cancellations at no charge.
+We found that cancellations were not tracked, and an extra \$1,500 was paid in 2016 as a result.

+Extra cases were ordered due to misunderstanding of contract terms

+Staff ordered extra cell phone cases with the purchase of smartphones to obtain a \$50 credit per device.
+We found no requirement in the purchase order that extra accessories were needed to obtain the \$50 credit.
 Each case cost TTC \$34.
-Our selected review of one month's invoices for one vendor identified that 42 cases were purchased to obtain the credit.
+Our selected review of one month's invoices for one vendor identified that 42 cases were purchased for 21 cell phones.
+The 21 extra cases cost an additional \$700.
+In 2016, TTC purchased 433 smartphones from this vendor for a total of \$85,000.
+It is likely that additional cell phone cases may have been purchased to obtain the credit.